Hi there!

 The drain was installed next.

-The bench top was brought in place.
-The shower membrane was attached to the sides of the wall, above the 5" mark and the corners were folded in place before doing a water test to ensure there were no leaks on the installation.
+The benchtop was brought in place.
+The shower membrane was attached to the sides of the wall above the 5" mark, and the corners were folded in place before a water test was done to ensure there were no leaks in the installation.

 2. CEMENT BOARD INSTALLATION